hunt-genes/how-to-ukbb/make_prs/README.md

 Summary-level data can be tranfered as per our ethics application and UKBB approval

 ## Description
-This script is to creat a PRS in PLINK2
+This script is to create a PRS in PLINK2

 ## Dependencies
 To make a PRS you need to already have a pgen file from PLINK with genotype dosages.